 The most common use for reference checks is verifying a candidate’s work history checks out.
 Some managers conduct their inquiries solely for compliance reasons i.e. to shield themselves from potential legal ramifications.

-3. Employee Onboarding
+3. Employee onboarding

 According to some interesting recruitment trivia, 83% of the highest-performing companies begin onboarding before a recruit’s first day.